All right, news roundup information overload hour.

 We're now hearing from Senator Ron Johnson, Senator Chuck Grassley, and Congressman Jim Jordan that numerous whistleblowers are coming forward with stories about abuse of power and corruption within the FBI and the Department of Justice.

-We know not only did they take with this very broad warrant, which I warned about in the beginning, that warrant was so broad.
+We know not only did they take with this very broad warrant, which I warned about in the beginning, that warrant was so broad, not only did they take the president's passports, but they also took, it looks like, attorney-client privilege information.

-Um that's like letting cops investigate cops, and Merrick Garland now is even admitting that they in fact have looked at everything.
+And Merrick Garland now is even admitting that they, in fact, have looked at everything.

 So what's the point at this point?

-One system for Hillary Clinton, 33,000 emails, just magically disappeared due to something called bleach bit that nobody had ever heard of until the it was required that she turn over her emails on her numerous servers that had top secret and classified information on it.
+One system for Hillary Clinton, 33,000 emails just magically disappeared due to something called bleach pit that nobody had ever heard of until it was required that she turn over her emails on her numerous servers that had top secret and classified information on it.

 Just disappeared.

-In the 30,000 emails they did have, they did find numerous uh examples of top secret, classified information, classified top secret at the time that she was sending and receiving them on the emails that they actually were able to retrieve.
+In the 30,000 emails they did have, they did find numerous examples of top-secret, classified information, classified, top-secret at the time that she was sending and receiving them on the emails that they actually were able to retrieve.

-Because the accusation there is that in the case of Hunter Biden, that there were people being told, uh, yeah, as it relates to Hunter Biden, um, even though we've had the laptop going on three years, uh, they politicized it, they minimized what the contents of it.
+Because the accusation there is that in the case of Hunter Biden, that there were people being told, yeah, as it relates to Hunter Biden, even though we've had the laptop going on three years, they politicized it.

 Yet we already know some of the contents point directly to specific crimes committed by Hunter Biden.